Gumball 3000: 2020–Present

 YouTubers DailyDrivenExotics in Edinburgh for the start of the 2023 Gumball 3000 Rally.

 In June 2023, Gumball 3000 returned to Europe with a European Tour – the first time the rally had come to Europe for four years.
 The rally began on 10 June in Edinburgh, Scotland, before heading to London, England, Amsterdam, The Netherlands, Verbier, Switzerland, Venice, Italy and Budapest, Hungary, before crossing the finish line in the coastal resort of Porto Montenegro.

 In September 2024, Gumball 3000 hosted its 25th Anniversary Rally in South East Asia.
 The rally began on 14 September in Saigon, Vietnam, before heading to Cambodia, Thailand, and Malaysia, before crossing the finish line in Singapore for the Singapore F1 Grand Prix.
 This years rally featured notable online personalities and superstars such as Patrice Evra, Jimmy Graham, Ja Rule, Vikkstar123, IShowSpeed, Sara Choi, Daily Driven Exotics and Binz.
 During the rally's stop in Cambodia, the Gumball 3000 Foundation held its annual charity auction and gala dinner at Angkor Wat, as part of its rally fundraising campaign.
 The event featured six auction lots and raised over $600,000 for charitable projects supporting underprivileged children worldwide, making it one of the foundation’s most successful events to date.
 In addition to the charity activities, Gumball 3000 and Cambodian organizers achieved a Guinness World Record for the largest display of supercars at a UNESCO World Heritage Site, with 179 cars on display.

-The 26th Gumball 3000 Rally took place from Istanbul - Ibiza from 20th-27th September 2025, in a route that included major stops in Bucharest, Belgrade, Florence, Nice, Valencia and Kenmare.
-Celebrities and vehicles participating in the 2025 included Patrice Evra, Jimmy Graham, Vikkstar123, Behzinga, TBJZL and WillNe.
+The 26th Gumball 3000 Rally took place from Istanbul - Ibiza from 20th-27th September 2025, in a route that included major stops in Bucharest, Belgrade, Florence, Nice and Valencia.
+Celebrities that participated in the 2025 edition included Patrice Evra, Jimmy Graham, Vikkstar123, Behzinga, TBJZL and WillNe.